 The left column has checkboxes to select or deselect depending on your needs.

 The middle column is toggled when an Action displays a dialog box.
-For example, when we use a certain action which creates a fading, a dialog box appears as a “modal control”.
+For example, when we use a certain action that creates a fading, a dialog box appears as a “modal control”.
 If this is deselected, then Adobe will use its default modals.

 The right column shows the name of the actions.
 If you click the arrow pointing to the right, then the constituent steps of the action will be shown.